RohitBShelar/Ineuron-Assignments/PythonMegaAssignment.md

 Q56.
 How is dictionary different from all other data structures.

+ANS:A dictionary is a general-purpose data structure for storing a group of objects.
+A dictionary has a set of keys and each key has a single associated value.
+When presented with a key, the dictionary will return the associated value.
+While other data structures mostly stores sequence of data that can be accesed with the index only

 Q57.
 How can we delare a dictionary in Python?

+Ans:In Python, a dictionary can be created by placing a sequence of elements within curly {} braces, separated by 'comma'.
+Eg:dict1 = {1: "Python", 2: "Java", 3: "Ruby", 4: "Scala"}

 Q58.
 What will the output of the following?